 The test program continued with students at IMG Golf Academy.
 A higher consistency was achieved from these young ambitious golfers who play golf every day.
 The lack of data from the Trackman with regard to Attack Angle, especially for the shorter clubs, remains a problem.

 Further Testing

-A lesson learned from the testing is that in order to obtain quality data, testing should be carried out with proficient golfers able to deliver a repeatable swing.
-Typically scratch handicap golfers give good results.
-Subjects need to be instructed to swing with loose wrists and practice this well synchronized swing before the actual testing commences.
+A lesson learned from the testing is that to obtain quality data, testing should be carried out with proficient golfers able to deliver a repeatable swing.
+Typically, scratch handicap golfers give good results.